spotipy-dev/spotipy/TUTORIAL.md

 ## Prerequisites
 In order to complete this tutorial successfully, there are a few things that you should already have installed:

-**1. pip package manager**

-You can check to see if you have pip installed by opening up Terminal and typing the following command: pip --version If you see a version number, pip is installed, and you're ready to proceed.
-If not, instructions for downloading the latest version of pip can be found      here: https://pip.pypa.io/en/stable/cli/pip_download/

-A. After ensuring that pip is installed, run the following command in Terminal to install Spotipy: pip install spotipy --upgrade

-A. After ensuring that pip is installed, run the following command in Terminal to install Spotipy: pip install spotipy --upgrade

-**2. python3**
+**1. python3**

 Spotipy is written in Python, so you'll need to have the latest version of Python installed in order to use Spotipy.
 Check if you already have Python installed with the Terminal command: python --version
 If you see a version number, Python is already installed.
 If not, you can download it here: https://www.python.org/downloads/

+**2. pip package manager**

+You can check to see if you have pip installed by opening up Terminal and typing the following command: pip --version If you see a version number, pip is installed, and you're ready to proceed.
+If not, instructions for downloading the latest version of pip can be found      here: https://pip.pypa.io/en/stable/cli/pip_download/

+A. After ensuring that pip is installed, run the following command in Terminal to install Spotipy: pip install spotipy --upgrade

 **3. Experience with Basic Linux Commands**